Zerelt/Portfolio/README.md

 ## Installation

-Simply download the .zip or clone the repository and run `yarn`.
+Simply download the .zip or clone the repository run `yarn` to install the packages then run `yarn start` to start webpack-dev-server then open your web browser and go to localhost://8080 to view it locally.

 ## License